C. J. Stroud: 2023 season

 Stroud was selected by the Houston Texans with the second overall pick in the 2023 NFL draft on April 27, 2023.
 Being second overall, Stroud became the highest drafted quarterback in Ohio State's history.
+On July 24, 2023 he signed to a four-year, $36.3 million fully guaranteed rookie contract.

 On September 10, 2023, Stroud made his NFL debut in week 1 against the Baltimore Ravens, where he threw for 242 yards in the 25–9 loss.
 During week 2 against the Indianapolis Colts, Stroud threw his first two NFL touchdowns, one to Nico Collins and the other to Tank Dell, and finished with 384 passing yards in the 31–20 loss.
 Stroud's 384 yards are the second-most in a single game by a Texans rookie quarterback.
 The following week, against the Jacksonville Jaguars, Stroud finished 20-of-30 for 280 yards with two touchdowns as the Texans won 37–17 for his first career win.
 He also joined Cam Newton and Justin Herbert as the only players in NFL history to put up at least 900 passing yards in their first three games.
 Stroud was named the Offensive Rookie of the Month for September, finishing the month with 78 completions on 121 attempts with 906 yards and four touchdowns with no interceptions.

 In week 5, Stroud threw his 177th pass attempt without an interception, breaking the previous NFL record set by Dak Prescott for the most pass attempts without an interception to begin a career in NFL history in a 21–19 loss to the Atlanta Falcons.
 The streak ended the following week against the New Orleans Saints at 191 attempts; Saints linebacker Zack Baun intercepted the pass but had the ball punched out by wide receiver Nico Collins with offensive tackle Tytus Howard recovering the ball for the Texans.
 In week 8, Stroud faced his friend and fellow top draft pick Bryce Young for the first time in the NFL.
 Young came out on top in a defensive battle, 15–13.
 Stroud threw for 140 yards and had his first rushing touchdown in the loss.
 In week 9, Stroud passed for 470 yards, breaking the single-game passing yard record for a rookie quarterback that was previously set by Andrew Luck in 2012.
 Stroud also passed for five touchdowns, during a 39–37 comeback victory over the Tampa Bay Buccaneers.
 The game also marked just the third time in NFL history a quarterback has thrown for at least 470 yards and five touchdowns with no interceptions, joining Y.A.
 Tittle and Ben Roethlisberger.
+He was named both AFC Offensive Player of the Month and NFL Rookie of the Month for November becoming the fifth player ever to earn both awards in the same month.